crush-157/spring-boot-3-rc/Commentary.md

 This approach potentially offers advantages in terms of:
 - faster application startup
 - lower latency
-- reduced infrastructure footprint and cost
+- lower memory and CPU footprint and cost

 [GraalVM](https://www.graalvm.org) is an open source JDK that can compile Java applications to native images, as well as bytecode in the traditional way.